 Why have an employee handbook?

-An employee or company Handbook provides employees with the relevant information on policies, procedures, rules, and entitlements.
+An employee or company handbook provides employees with relevant information on policies, procedures, rules, and entitlements.

 There are many advantages in having everything written down in an easily accessible format: